Oil rises as Libya declares force majeure in oilfields

 However, production in southern oilfields was unaffected by the unrest, officials said.

-Market activity was thin on Monday on the Martin Luther King Jr. holiday in the United States.
+Market activity was thin on Monday due to the Martin Luther King Jr. holiday in the United States.

+Natural gas futures NGc1 fell 3.3% to $1.936 per million British thermal units.
+Prices have been under pressure from milder winter temperatures.

-Reporting by Bozorgmehr Sharafedin in London, Additioanl reporting by Aaron Sheldrick in Tokyo; Editing by Kirsten Donovan, Louise Heavens and Jan Harvey
+Reporting by Bozorgmehr Sharafedin in London, Additional reporting by Aaron Sheldrick in Tokyo and Rod Nickel in Winnipeg, Manitoba; Editing by Bernadette Baum